MonashMath/SCI1022/Unix-CLI.md

  Change the current work directory to your home directory.
 Type the `ls -l bin/file` command.
 What do you get on screen?
 Why?
 Repeat the same operation with the root directory and compare to the previous results.
 ----

-There are a pair of special ways of navigating across the file system that are worth mentioning.
+There are two special ways of navigating across the file system that are worth mentioning.
 The first is changing to the **parent** directory of the current working directory, which is denoted as `..` (two dots):

 ```bash